Best Halloween Costumes – Homemade or Store bought?

-One Halloween I came home from a friend’s house in 8th grade and told my parents I had a great time at the party.
-We all wore costumes, dunked for apples, made jack-o-lanterns and then used the Ouija board to have a seance.
+One Halloween I came home from a friend’s house in 6th grade and told my parents I had a great time at the party.
+We all wore costumes, dunked for apples, had a jack-o-lantern making contest and then used the Ouija board to have a seance.

 My mom, who had not really been paying attention to the tales of my escapades immediately jumped up in horror and told me never to touch one of those boards.
 She said they were evil.
 She said the Devil controlled them.